Bronze Age Britain: Development

-The Beaker cultures
+The Bell Beaker culture

-Around 2500 BC, a new pottery style arrived in Great Britain: the Beaker culture.
+Around 2500 BC, a new pottery style arrived in Great Britain: the Bell Beaker culture.
 Beaker pottery appears in the Mount Pleasant Phase (2700–2000 BC), along with flat axes and the burial practice of inhumation.
 People of this period were responsible for building Seahenge, along with the later phases of Stonehenge.
 Silbury Hill was also built in the early Beaker period.

 Movement of continental Europeans brought new people to the islands from the continent.
 Recent tooth enamel isotope research on bodies found in early Bronze Age graves around Stonehenge indicates that at least some of the new arrivals came from the area of modern Switzerland.
-The Beaker culture displayed different behaviours from the earlier Neolithic people and cultural change was significant.
-Integration is thought to have been peaceful, as many of the early henge sites were seemingly adopted by the newcomers.
+The Beaker culture displayed different behaviours from the earlier Neolithic people and cultural change was significant, including the introduction of copper and gold metalworking after c.
+2500 BC.
+Many of the early henge sites seem to have been adopted by the newcomers.

-Furthermore, a fundamentally different approach to burying of the dead members began to take place.
+Furthermore, a fundamentally different approach to burying the dead began.
 In contrast to the Neolithic practice of communal burials, the Bronze Age society undergoes an apparent shift towards focusing on to the individual, rather on the ancestors as a collective.
 For example, in the Neolithic era, a large chambered cairn or long barrow was used to house the dead.
 The 'Early Bronze Age' saw people buried in individual barrows, also commonly known and marked on modern British Ordnance Survey maps as tumuli, or sometimes in cists covered with cairns.
 They were often buried with a beaker alongside the body.
 However, even though customs changed, barrows and burial mounds continued to be used during the Bronze Age, with smaller tombs often dug into the primary mounds.